Mridul-debug/BookStore/README.md

 - View all orders
 - Update order statuses
 - View user profile from orders
-- Delete user accounts by username
+- Update book in the store

 🛠 Tech Stack